manoelteixeira/video-store-command-line-app/README.md

 ## Usage
 - `npm run create-user` to add a new user
 - `npm run show-user` to show user information
+- `npm run show-all-users` to show all users information
 - `npm run update-user` to update user information
 - `npm run delete-user` to delete user
 - `npm run create-movie` to add a new movie
 - `npm run show-movie` to show movie information
+- `npm run show-all-movies` to show all movies information
 - `npm run update-movie` to update movie information
 - `npm run delete-movie` to delete move
 - `npm run start` to run a command line interactive prompt `[In progess]`